mybonk/mybonk-wiki/workshop-8/README.md

 ## Introduction

 This workshop teaches you how to create and manage NixOS containers dynamically from the command line.
-Instead of defining containers in your host configuration, you'll use flexible CLI tools to create containers on-demand with automatic or custom naming.
+Instead of defining containers in your host configuration, you'll create and interact with the containers simply from the command line.

 ### What Makes This Workshop Different?

-- **Dynamic Container Creation**: Create containers by name, or let the system auto-generate random names (4-digit hex)
+- **Dynamic Container Creation**: Create containers by name (auto-generated name if not specified)
-- **Shared Configuration**: One parameterizable configuration.nix serves all containers
+- **Shared Configuration**: A single configuration.nix file serves all containers
-- **Private Network**: All containers communicate on a shared private network (10.233.0.0/24)
+- **Private Network**: All containers communicate on a shared network (10.233.0.0/24)
 - **Full Connectivity**: Containers can ping each other, the host, and the internet
 - **CLI Management**: Create, start, stop, and destroy containers on the fly without having to edit a config file for each one.